Rathlin Island, the only inhabited offshore island in Northern Ireland, rests on the waters between Scotland and Ireland.

 Upon landing on Rathlin island visitors will find a scenic harbour with a Boathouse Visitor Centre.
 Here you can discover some of the exciting history of Rathlin and its people, learn about present day island life and see some artefacts from shipwrecks around the island.
 There are many walks on the Island including along the shore to Mill Bay where you may see some of the resident seals basking or at play.

-Close to the harbour there is a takeaway The Hungry Seal and public house McCuaig’s where you can relax, dine and enjoy refreshments or even live music.
+Close to the harbour there is a public house McCuaig’s where you can relax, dine and enjoy refreshments or even live music.
 The local Co-Op also offers delicious freshly made snacks to go if you want to picnic on the beach or eat while exploring.

 Before leaving Rathlin visitors can peruse the beautiful locally made gifts and crafts in the Rathlin Gift Shop or drop by the ‘Breakwater Studio’ which features the work of local artist Yvonne Braithwaite.